Page Title: The Star Spangled Banner

 All with heading and grommets

-"Hey Al, Why are the stars crooked?"
+Why are the stars crooked?

 By the way, notice the peculiar star pattern.
 The stars are not arranged straight up and down.
 That is the famous "dancing star pattern" seen in the original Star Spangled Banner flown over Ft.
 McHenry.
 Back then the American flag's star pattern was not standardized and it appeared in many variations based on the whim of different flag makers.
 You can see the real Star Spangled Banner at The Smithsonian Institution Web Site: